ubports/docs.ubports.com/sdk/apps/qml/QtQuick/QML Tutorial 2 - QML Components.rst

             onClicked: container.clicked(container.cellColor)
         }

 In order to change the color of the text when clicking on a cell, we create a :ref:`MouseArea <sdk_qtquick_mousearea>` type with the same size as its parent.

 A :ref:`MouseArea <sdk_qtquick_mousearea>` defines a signal called *clicked*.
 When this signal is triggered we want to emit our own *clicked* signal with the color as parameter.

-.. rubric:: The main QML file
-   :name: the-main-qml-file

-In our main QML file, we use our ``Cell`` component to create the color
+In our main QML file, we use our ``Cell`` component to create the color picker:
-picker:

 .. code:: qml